AWARDS

 with Thomas Davis

-The High School Comeback Player of the Year Award is given annually to a senior football player who has not only excelled on the football field but has also overcome medical adversity.
-The 2022 recipient is Anthony Owens, a cornerback from William A. Hough High School.
+The Thomas Davis Comeback Player of the Year Award is presented annually to a senior football player who has excelled on the gridiron while also overcoming medical adversity.
+The 2023 recipient is Brooks Mauk, a tight end and defensive lineman for Weddington High School.

-It is with great pleasure that the Charlotte Touchdown Club and Novant Health Sports Medicine present Anthony Owens with this year’s Thomas Davis Comeback Player of the Year Award.
+The Charlotte Touchdown Club and Novant Health Sports Medicine are proud to present this year’s Thomas Davis Comeback Player of the Year Award to Weddington High School’s Brooks Mauk.

 The Award: